 Pollination Requirements: Plant two varieties for cross-pollination.

-Hardiness: Arctic Raspberry is an extremely hardy up to about -50° F.
+Hardiness: Extremely hardy up to about -50° F.

 Bearing Age: 1 year after planting.

 Fruit Skin: Red

 Bloom Time: March-April